Paper in a Day

 Paper in a Day (PiaD) is an increasingly popular pre-conference event that focuses on fostering international collaborations between early career investigators.
 Paper in a Day is designed to stimulate international connections and the exchange of ideas by working on a tangible outcome: a manuscript or commentary for a peer-reviewed journal.
 This will be an intensive, productive and enjoyable day.
 Previous editions have led to conference contributions, journal articles, and lasting contacts (see the recent article in Traumatic Stress Points for more information).
 Because Paper in a Day will take place prior to the ISTSS annual meeting, participants will have the opportunity to continue dialogue with colleagues during the conference.

 After registration, participants will be assigned to a writing team based on their research interests and expertise outlined in their application.
 Two weeks prior to the workshop, participants will individually prepare (e.g. read relevant articles, outline sections of the paper).
 The workshop will include plenary discussions about the topic and the drafted texts, and collaborative writing time in subgroups.
-There will be a new mentorship component to the PiaD experience this year in which leaders in the fields of traumatic stress will provide input and guidance throughout the PiaD process.
 Following the workshop, the draft will be finalized for submission.

 In order to make the event a success, we ask participants to commit to: